dotwebstack/dotwebstack-framework/docs/core/filtering.md

 The `field` and `default` properties within the `filters` configuration property are both optional.
 When the `field` property isn't supplied, the `filter` name needs to correspond with an existing field.

+The `dependsOn` property can be used when a filter depends on another filter.
+This will make the depends on filter mandatory.

 ```yaml
 queries:
   beers: